Bad Magic

-Bad Magic is the twenty-second and final studio album by the British rock band Motörhead.
+Bad Magic is the twenty-second studio album, and final album of all-new material, by the British rock band Motörhead.
 Released on 28 August 2015, it is the fifth release under the UDR / Motörhead Music collaboration of the previous five years.

 Due to the death of founder Lemmy four months after the album's release, the band disbanded after 40 years on the road.
 Surviving members guitarist Phil Campbell and drummer Mikkey Dee stated to numerous media that the band was finished.

 "When the Sky Comes Looking for You" was the only song from this album to be played live.
 In 2016, the album received an ECHO Award nomination for Best Rock/Alternative International, but eventually lost to Iron Maiden's The Book of Souls.

 Recording

 Bad Magic was written and recorded in Los Angeles, and Cameron Webb again produced the album.
 In an interview, Motörhead drummer Mikkey Dee told the press that the recording process was different than previously:

 Later Lemmy said the whole album was not recorded live, but they:

 The cover of "Sympathy for the Devil" was recorded at the request of pro wrestler Triple H.

 The band also recorded a cover of David Bowie's "Heroes" during the recording sessions for the album and it was one of the band's last songs recorded together prior to Lemmy's death that same year.
 The song would be released two years later on 2017's Under Cöver album.

 On 1 December 2022, an expanded edition of the album, Seriously Bad Magic, was announced for release on Silver Lining Records on 24 February 2023, containing "'Heroes'" and two unreleased tracks from the sessions, "Bullet in Your Brain" (which was released as a single to promote the new edition) and "Greedy Bastards".
 The CD release will also include a live album, Sayonara Folks!, recorded at the Mt.
 Fuji Rock Festival in 2015, and a box set will contain both releases plus a bonus interview disc, Lemmy: War, Love, Death and Injustice.